CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Field Study

 We analyzed system interaction logs to first generate descriptive statistics of usage patterns of each lab and identify individual usage patterns, including feature adoption, engagement trends, and workflow progress rates.
 These patterns also served as the foundation for personalized interview discussions, allowing us to explore the reasoning behind specific user behaviors.

 Transcripts from post-deployment log-informed interviews were analyzed using reflexive thematic analysis~\cite{braun2019reflecting}.
 Two researchers independently coded a subset of transcripts to establish themes, then collaboratively developed a coding framework applied to all interviews.
 Key themes focused on how participants used \sys{} for organizational memory, the barriers they faced, and their suggestions for improvement.
-We also compared interview themes with patterns in the system logs to understand not only what participants did, but also why they made particular choices and how they experienced the system.